 Change gear at 3000 rpm in most cars.
 This will save fuel don’t rev to 7000 rpm and then change gears

-Make sure the fuel cap is on tight as fuel evaporates.
+Make sure the fuel cap is on tight as the fuel evaporates.

 Always fill the vehicle to the automatic stop.
 Extra fuel in the pipe evaporates and spills out when turning sharp bends fast.

-Keep you car windows closed to increase aerodynamics to avoid the fuel price increase.
+Keep your car windows closed to increase aerodynamics to avoid the fuel price increase.